Test in production without watermarks.

 Dim ws As WorkSheet = wb.DefaultWorkSheet

-Utilizing IronXL to add values to worksheet streamlines the entire process, with it being able to carry out this task with minimal code.
-Here we will learn to export data from the datatable created in the previous section to the newly created Excel worksheet.
+Utilizing IronXL to add values to a worksheet streamlines the entire process, with it being able to carry out this task with minimal code.
+Here we will learn to export data from the DataTable created in the previous section to the newly created Excel worksheet.
 Let's have a look at the code step by step.

 ws["A1"].Value = dt.Columns[0].ToString();